Student Handbook and Code of Conduct

 - Should a student decide to leave mid-term fees will be payable to the end of that term.

-- If at any point you choose to leave or change a class, you must inform Annie or Barbara (not just the teacher) this will ensure you are taken off the register and do not accrue any further costs.
+- If at any point you choose to leave or change a class, you must inform the office (not just the teacher) this will ensure you are taken off the register and do not accrue any further costs.

 - Students/parents who finish a term with outstanding payments will not be allowed to return until the outstanding balance is paid in full.